 Mrs. Pearl Dobson, who has been at Stamford, is visiting her sister, Mrs. G. W. Sutton.
-Another sister, Mrs. Hicks, and her son and his wife brought Miss Pearl from Stam- The Rule pastor is doing the ford.
-The Suttons also had as preaching. visitors other relatives from Gra
+Another sister, Mrs. Hicks, and her son and his wife week at the Methodist Church. brought Miss Pearl from Stam- The Rule pastor is doing the ford.
+The Suttons also had as preaching. visitors other relatives from Gra-

-When the Ray Godfreys re turned to their home in Midland, they were accompanied by Mary Francis Laws, who will visit with them.
+When the Ray Godfreys returned to their home in Midland, they were accompanied by Mary Francis Laws, who will visit with them.